Rybelsus vs Tradjenta is a review and comparison of two novel antidiabetic medications, Semaglutide and Linagliptin.

 How to administer Rybelsus and Linagliptin?

-Safety in Pregnancy and lactation:
+Safety in Pregnancy and Lactation:

 Both Rybelsus and linagliptin should be avoided during pregnancy and by breastfeeding mothers.